Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Notice the profile directory which the ASCS instance installation created `/usr/sap/<SID>/SYS/profile` then click "Next"
 1. Enter in the ABAP message server port for the ASCS instance, which should be 36`<InstanceNumber>` for example: "3600" then click "Next"
 1. Enter the Master Password to be used during the database content installation and click "Next"
-1. Click Next on the Operating System Users screen for the SAP System Administrator.
-1. Do not edit the prepopulated Password fields and click "Next"
 1. Populate the SAP HANA Database Tenant fields:
    1. Database Host should be the HANA DB VM hostname which can be found by navigating to the resource in the Azure Portal
    1. Instance Number should contain the HANA instance number for example: `00`
    1. Enter the ID for the new database tenant, for example: `S4H`
+   1. Leave the prepopulated DB System Admin password value
    1. click "Next"
 1. Verify the connection details and click "OK"
 1. Enter the System Database Administrator Password and click "Next"
 1. Enter the path to the SAPEXE Kernel `/usr/sap/downloads/` and click "Next"